sky-guard/cuSGA/README.md

 One final parallelization attempt was made, this time **going back to the original idea of a Grid level Synchronous exploration**.
 In fact, the original implementation turned out to be quite lucklaster not exactly because it was a bad idea, but in fact becasue it could have been implemented way better: instead of launching one Kernel per level of the exploration and transferring Frontier data back and forth from Device to Host, **the same idea could have been implemented using Cooperative Groups, thus resolving both of the aformentioned issues**.

 This idea was also sparked by the following realization about the original ParSGA Algorithm: **it is possible to determine at Substitutions time exactly which Nodes / Connected Components will need to be visited in the following Insertions phase**.
-In fact, **a Node needs to be visited for Insertions / Propagations only if there is a Match at Substitutions time that provides an improvement over the previous cost!** This information can then be used in order to avoid a full scan of the Graph at the start of the Insertions phase to find the initial Frontier.
+In fact, **a Node needs to be visited for Insertions / Propagations only if there is an improvement at Substitutions time!** This information can then be used in order to avoid a full scan of the Graph at the start of the Insertions phase to find the initial Frontier.

 The same idea also obviously can be applied to the Connected Components level Synchronization version of the Algorithm, although with diminishing returns as opposed to the Grid level Synchronization version, which in fact turned out to be the **most successful parallelization attempt, as well as the most consistent, since it doesn't rely on Connected Components at all.**

+Thus, **I propose this revised version of the Algorithm as the one to be used (by default) by cuSGA**. **Could this be a definitive improvement over the original ParSGA Algorithm, even in a CPU-only runtime scenario?** More testing would have to be done against an OpenMP implementation of the same Algorithm to find out the answer.

 Finally, let's review the results and bottlenecks identified by NSight Systems and NSight Compute: